|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Our longest travel day brings us to Skopje, Macedonia.
-Depending on the length of time it takes us to cross the border, we will visit the Stone Bridge, the St. Spas Church, Mustafa Pasha Mosque, the huge bazaar area with its famous inn, Kapan Ann, and the main street with its modern statues, which was part of the "Skopje 2014" project including statues depicting the most important historical figures of Macedonia, including Alexander the Great.
+After breakfast, we depart for Skopje, Macedonia.
+After lunch we will visit the Stone Bridge, the St. Spas Church, Mustafa Pasha Mosque, the huge bazaar area with its famous inn, Kapan Ann, and the main street with its modern statues, which was part of the "Skopje 2014" project including statues depicting the most important historical figures of Macedonia, including Alexander the Great.
 Macedonia was part of former Yugoslavia, from which it gained its independence in 1991.
 The population is largely Macedonian, a slavic speaking eastern orthodox majority, but also having a 25% Albanian minority, who are largely Muslim.
-Overnight in Skopje.

-Day 7: Kalista Cave Monastery, Vevcani Springs, Old Ohrid sightseeing
+Day 7: Kalista Cave Monastery, Vevcani Springs, Old Ohrid Sightseeing (Upper Town)

 Today, we enjoy the most interesting sites in and around Ohrid.
 First, we visit Kalista Cave Monastery on the lakeshore, which is unique with its special settings and location.
-After lunch, near the lovely Vevcani springs, we return to Ohrid, where we visit the Icon Gallery, the archeological site of Ploeshnik, the Church of St. Bogorodica Perivleptos and the Tcar Samoil fortress.
+After lunch, near the lovely Vevcani springs, we return to Ohrid, where we visit the archeological site of Ploeshnik, the Church of St. Bogorodica Perivleptos and the Tcar Samoil fortress.
 If weather permits, we take a boat-taxi to get back to our hotel and having a waterside view of our lovely town.
 As today is a busy day, should we run short on time, we will have time to continue our visits on the morning of day 8.
-Overnight in Ohrid.

 Day 8: Old Ohrid Sightseeing (Lower Town), Galicia National Park and Lake Prespa